ridicholas/Udacity-Dend-Capstone/README.md

 Finally, I wanted to see if this process was actually useful.
 I put myself in the shoes of the target audience analytics team and queried from the analytics tables in order to answer the analytics questions posed earlier.

+### Future Data Updates

+This was taken from a static data source, but theoretically, this dataset should be updated regularly assuming such data was available.
+Since we are looking at minute by minute data, if it was available we should be updating this dataset as frequently as we want to be analyzing it.
+In order to do that, we would need to provide additional code to only append new values from the source rather than recreating the entire dataset each time.

+### Scenario Questions

+How you would approach the problem differently under the following scenarios:

+If the data was increased by 100x.

+  If the dataset was increased by 100x we could largely keep the process the same since Spark is a great tool for processing giant datasets.
+We might want to spin up a more powerful EMR cluster in order to handle a 100x bigger dataset (increase the number of cores and perhaps consider an optimized EMR cluster, depending on if we care more about storage or more about computing power).

+If the pipelines were run on a daily basis by 7am.

+  I made this in Jupyter Notebook from my point of view as an analyst.
+However, if we wanted this to be a more production level pipeline that needs to be run at 7am each day, we can convert the Jupyter notebook to a python script and send that directly to the emr instance to run every day at 7am.

+If the database needed to be accessed by 100+ people.
+  If the dataset needed to be accessed by 100+ more people there should not really be a problem pulling it from S3.
+We might want to consider transferring it to the EMR HDFS database to make things a bit quicker.